ranisalt/flags-calculator/about.md

 Flags are represented with bits in a long integer.
-Currently, flags range from 0 (representing 2 to the power of 0 or 1) to 46 (representing 2 to the power of 46 or 140,737,488,355,328), skipping the 39th and 45th bit.
+Currently, flags range from 0 (representing 2 to the power of 0 or 1) to 46 (representing 2 to the power of 46 or 140,737,488,355,328).
 Since all this number crunching is time consuming, I developed this tool to help generating flags by just checking boxes.
 You are also welcome to update and fix the tool if you find something.

 This project is inspired by and heavily based on [comedinha/flags-calculator](https://github.com/comedinha/flags-calculator) and